eungobs/reminder/README.md

 The calendar feature adds significant value to the South African Car Weather App, transforming it into a comprehensive tool for managing both weather-related information and daily schedules.
 It enhances user productivity and ensures that users stay informed and prepared for their upcoming events, regardless of the prevailing weather conditions.

+## Deployment
+The South African Car Weather App is deployed and accessible at [https://stirring-semolina-51654a.netlify.app](https://stirring-semolina-51654a.netlify.app).

+## Usage
+Once the app is running, you can:

+- Enter a city name to get real-time weather information.
+- Set reminders and schedules using the built-in calendar feature.

 ## Technology & Architecture
 The South African Car Weather App was developed using a combination of frontend and backend technologies.
 The frontend utilizes HTML, CSS, and JavaScript to create an intuitive and user-friendly interface.